-Our main contribution in this paper is showing that a simple local search algorithm yields volumetric 37 spanners with parameters that improve both lines of prior work Hazan et al. [2013] and Woodruff 38 and Yasuda [2023].
-Our arguments also allow us to study the case of having a general $\ell_p$ norm 39 bound on the coefficients.
-Thus, we obtain a common generalization with the results of Awerbuch 40 and Kleinberg [2008] on barycentric spanners (which correspond to the case $p = \infty$ ).
-Woodruff 41 42 and Yasuda [2023] also showed a range of low-rank approximation problems (in offline and online regimes) for which well-conditioned spanning subsets are useful, and our result can be plugged in to 43 obtain improvements in these settings.
-44
+Our main contribution in this paper is to show that a simple local search algorithm yields volumetric spanners with parameters that improve both lines of prior work by Hazan and Karnin [2016] and Woodruff and Yasuda [2023].
+Our arguments also allow us to study the case of having a general l_p norm bound on the coefficients.
+Thus, we obtain a common generalization with the results of Awerbuch and Kleinberg [2008] on barycentric spanners (which correspond to the case $p = \infty$).
+Further our results can be plugged in, following the same approach of Woodruff and Yasuda [2023], to obtain improvements on a range of matrix approximation problems in these settings.

 One application we highlight is the following.
-Volumetric spanners turn out to be closely related 45 to another well-studied problem, that of finding the minimum volume enclosing ellipsoid (MVEE) 46 for a given set of points, or more generally, for a given convex body K. This is a classic problem 47 in geometry [Welzl, 1991, Khachiyan and Todd, 1990].
-The celebrated result of Fitz John (e.g., see 48 [Ball, 1992]) characterized the optimal solution for general K. Computationally, the MVEE can 49 be computed using a semidefinite programming relaxation [Boyd et al., 2004], and more efficient 50 algorithms have subsequently been developed; see [Cohen et al., 2019].
-Coresets for MVEE (de-51 fined formally below) were used to construct well-conditioned spanning subsets in the recent work 52 of Woodruff and Yasuda [2023].
-We give a result in the opposite direction, and show that the local 53 search algorithm for finding well-conditioned spanning sets can be used to obtain a coreset of size 54 $O(d/\epsilon)$ .
+Volumetric spanners turn out to be closely related to another well-studied problem, that of finding the minimum volume enclosing ellipsoid (MVEE) for a given set of points, or more generally, for a given convex body K. This is a classic problem in geometry [Welzl, 1991, Khachiyan and Todd, 1990].
+The celebrated result of Fitz John (e.g., see [Ball, 1992]) characterized the optimal solution for general K. Computationally, the MVEE can be computed using a semidefinite programming relaxation [Boyd et al., 2004], and more efficient algorithms have subsequently been developed; see [Cohen et al., 2019].
+Coresets for MVEE (defined formally below) were used to construct well-conditioned spanning subsets in the recent work of Woodruff and Yasuda [2023].
+We give a result in the opposite direction, and show that the local search algorithm for finding well-conditioned spanning sets can be used to obtain a coreset of size $O(d/\epsilon)$.
 This quantitatively improves upon prior work, as we now discuss.
-55